 You’ll find them in a square located in Simonkatu, between Lasipalatsi and Forum.

 This are the coolest day trips you can do from the capital, so you can explore a bit more of Finland, even with limited time.

 Leave the country!

 Helsinki is not only the entrance gate to northern Finland, it’s also located just across the pond from Tallinn.
-The Estonian capital deserves more than one day, but you could even squeeze it in as a day trip with a simple ferry ride.
+The Estonian capital deserves more than one day, but you could even squeeze it in as a day trip with a simple ferry ride from Helsinki to Tallinn.
 This excursion will also let you understand what a big difference being under Soviet control meant.
 Before World War II Finland and the Baltic States had a somewhat similar history of occupation, but their fate after the war is still visible in their levels of development today.
 Don’t get me wrong, I’d say Estonia is a developed country, but the scars of the USSR are still noticeable.

 If you have more time and you’re able to get a Russian visa (or you don’t need one, like we lucky Chileans), you could also add a trip to the Karelia region or to Saint Petersburg.
 There’re frequent buses and trains, and less frequent ferries, going to Putinland.